pbecker93/pbecker93.github.io/_pages/about.md

 <p>
 I am a Postdoctoral Researcher at Meta (FAIR) in Paris.
 I completed my PhD (Dr.-Ing.) at the Karlsruhe Institute of Technology (KIT) in 2025, supervised by Prof. Gerhard Neumann.

-My research lies at the intersection of generative modeling, representation learning, and learning agents, with a specific focus on applications in robotics.
-I regularly contribute to the broader ML community through publications at venues such as ICLR, ICML, NeurIPS, RLC, and CoRL.
+My research focuses on the intersection of Reinforcement Learning, Generative Modeling, and Representation Learning, specifically applied to Robotics.
+I regularly contribute to the ML community through publications at venues such as ICLR, ICML, NeurIPS, RLC, and CoRL.

 During my PhD, I was a Research Intern at the Samsung AI Center in Cambridge, working on text-to-image generative AI.
 I also worked at the FZI Research Center for Information Technology, where I was involved in the setup of a new research group and participated in grant writing and industry projects.